mickmak-busicat/kotodaman-stat/README.md

 ### Contribute on dataset
 Dataset is not complete.
 Feel free to request adding complete words list.
+- Current dataset:
-- Current dataset word count: *925*
+  - Validated word count: *3594* (Confirmed available in game)
+  - Total: *302042*
-- Do not add duplicate word
+- Feel free to add new word using the input in the web.
+- Feel free to report any unavailable words in the web.

 ### Functions
 - [x] Choose word and see occurrence of each group by number of characters